 Graduate Teaching Excellence Award.
-The Graduate Teaching Excellence Award is jointly sponsored by the Office of Academic Affairs, the Graduate School, and the Division of Undergraduate Studies and is designed to recognize outstanding teaching performances by experienced graduate teaching fellows (GEs) who have demonstrated a commitment to developing their instructional skills, while at the same time excelling in their academic degree program.
+The Graduate Teaching Excellence Award is jointly sponsored by the Office of Academic Affairs, the Division of Graduate Studies, and the Division of Undergraduate Studies and is designed to recognize outstanding teaching performances by experienced graduate teaching fellows (GEs) who have demonstrated a commitment to developing their instructional skills, while at the same time excelling in their academic degree program.
 Each department may nominate one candidate.
 One award of \$1,000 will be made.
 Awards are announced before the end of spring term.

-Information: https://gradschool.uoregon.edu/teaching-excellence-award
+Information: https://gradschool.uoregon.edu/teaching-excellence-award graduate history student's experience.
+We encourage you to form peer groups for peer support, intellectual conversations, dissertation critiques, and camaraderie.